ArtSabintsev/NSDate-DateFromBSONObjectID/README.md

 ### Installation Instructions:

-1. Copy the 'Harpy' folder into your Xcode project.
+1. Copy the **NSDate+DateFromBSONObjectID** folder into your Xcode project.
 The following files will be added:
 	1. NSDate+DateFromBSONObjectID.h
 	1. NSDate+DateFromBSONObjectID.m
 1. After importing the header, use the following code to extract the timestamp: